Bernard Hebda: Archbishop of Saint Paul and Minneapolis

-On March 24, 2016, Hebda was named archbishop of Saint Paul and Minneapolis, at which point his appointment as coadjutor archbishop of Newark ended.
+On March 24, 2016, Francis named Hebda as archbishop of Saint Paul and Minneapolis.
 He was installed in the Cathedral of Saint Paul in St. Paul, Minnesota, on May 13, 2016.

-A major defining aspect of Hebda's tenure in the Archdiocese of Saint Paul and Minneapolis was the continuing legal processes surrounding the fallout of the sexual abuse crisis in the archdiocese.
-Before his arrival, in January of 2015, the archdiocese had filed for Chapter 11 bankruptcy.
-In September of 2018, the archdiocese's bankruptcy-exit plan was approved by a federal judge; by the end of the year, the archbishop announced that it was officially out of bankruptcy.
+A major defining aspect of Hebda's tenure in the archdiocese was the continuing legal processes surrounding the fallout of the sexual abuse crisis in the archdiocese.
+Before his arrival, in January 2015, the archdiocese had filed for Chapter 11 bankruptcy.
+In September 2018, the archdiocese's bankruptcy-exit plan was approved by a federal judge; by the end of the year, the archbishop announced that it was officially out of bankruptcy.

-In the summer of 2019, Hebda announced that he would be calling an archdiocesan synod.
-This would be the first synod held in the archdiocese in eight decades; in his initial announcement on June 7, Hebda said that, "In the time that [he has] served in this archdiocese, [he has] come to believe that [the] local Church is particularly ripe for a synod".
-In a mass the following Saturday evening for the Solemn Vigil of Pentecost, Hebda formally announced that a synod would take place; two years later, at a mass commemorating the same holy day, the synod was officially convoked.
-It culminated in June of 2022 with an archdiocesan synodal assembly.
-Hebda released a pastoral letter, "You Shall Be My Witnesses," on the Feast of Christ the King, 2022.
+In 2019, Hebda announced that he would be calling an archdiocesan synod.
+This would be the first synod held in the archdiocese in eight decades.
+Hebda said that, "In the time that [he has] served in this archdiocese, [he has] come to believe that [the] local Church is particularly ripe for a synod".
+In a mass the following Saturday evening, Hebda formally announced that a synod would take place; two years later, at a Mass commemorating the same holy day, the synod was officially convoked.
+It culminated in June 2022 with an archdiocesan synodal assembly.
+Hebda released a pastoral letter, "You Shall Be My Witnesses", on the feast of Christ the King in 2022.